egoist/update-pkg/README.md

 Type: `boolean`<br>
 Default: `false`

-Create `package.json` when it does not exist.
+Create `package.json` when it does not exist, otherwise it will throw an error.

 ### .data